Jesus’ Rabbinic Teaching Style

 Photo: Vladimer Shioshvili and Marc Baronnet

-Learning from God’s Creatures
+Learning from God’s Laws for Animals

 by Lois Tverberg

 Are not two sparrows sold for a cent?
 And yet not one of them will fall to the ground apart from your Father.
-Matthew 10:29
+(Matthew 10:29)

-Learning Frm Creation1Frequently Jesus speaks about how God deals with people by using animals as an example.
-God watches over the sparrow (10:29) and provides for the ravens (Lk 12:24).
-When Paul argues that preachers deserve to be supported by church, he quotes the law not to muzzle an ox as it treads out the grain, and then assumes that it applies even more to people.
-(1 Cor 9:9, 1 Tim 5:18).
+When Paul argues that preachers deserve to be supported by the church, he quotes the law not to muzzle an ox as it treads out the grain, and then assumes that it applies even more to people.
+(1 Cor.
+9:9, 1 Tim 5:18).

 How is it logical to infer that any law that applies to animals applies to people?
 A passage in the Mishnah points out the Scriptural basis: